 - Photocopies (front and back) of any previously issued EAD card(s).
 You may have been previously issued an EAD card for OPT, economic hardship, special student relief, etc.

 - Proof of your STEM degree.
-A copy of your official transcripts is recommended.
+A photocopy of your official transcripts is recommended.

 Before submitting your application to USCIS, check all documents for completeness and accuracy.
 Be sure to sign Forms I-20 and I-765.
 Make a complete copy of your application for your records.
 ISSS does not maintain copies of OPT applications.